jcornford/jcornford.github.io/_posts/2017-01-02-lines of best fit.md

 ```
 ![line with polyfit](/blog_assets/1_data_curve_numpy.png)

 p.s.
-It's probably worth writing that in practice, people don't actually invert $X^TX$ so directly.
+It's probably worth noting that in practice, people don't actually invert $X^TX$ so directly.
 Instead, you should
 use things like np.linalg.lstsq().